Steamer trunk restoration project, remove mildew odor, secure old labels and learn How to Restore an Old Steamer Trunk in a Few Simple Steps.

 How to Remove Mildew Odor From Wood

 This step is a little harder than the first.
-This antique steamer trunk started with such a strong mildew odor that I would not allow it into my home.
+This antique steamer trunk started with such a strong mildew odor from water damage that I would not allow it into my home.
 It had spent many years in a basement after all of its trips back and forth to Europe.
-Words can’t describe how bad it was.
+Words can’t describe how bad the trunk smell was.
 There are numerous methods for how to remove mildew smell from wood.
-Im sharing my method.
+I’m sharing my method.

 Secure Loose Vintage Labels

 The vintage steamer trunk is covered in many of the original labels.
 Most are brittle and falling off.
-The goal is to safely preserve as many of these old labels as possible.
+The goal is to safely preserve as many of these old labels as possible while also preserving the original construction of the antique trunk.

 Grab your Mod Podge and a small paintbrush.

-Very gently apply the Mod Podge underneath the loose labels.
+Very gently apply the Mod Podge underneath the loose labels paper edging.

 Next, press the label down and apply more Mod Podge over the labels.